cocos/cocos-docs/en/editor/extension/contributions.md

 - `profile` - defines the configuration needed for the extension, see the documentation [Configuration System](./profile.md).

-- `scene` - Write scripts in the extension that need to interact with the engine and project scripts, see the documentation [Calling the Engine API](./scene-script.md).
+- `scene` - Write scripts in the extension that need to interact with the engine and project scripts, see the documentation [Calling the Engine API and Project Script](./scene-script.md).

 - `inspector` - custom **Inspector** panel, see the documentation [Custom Property Inspector Panel](./inspector.md).